 In view of the fact that this policy and procedure involves personnel issues, all grievance hearings shall be conducted in private with only those involved present.

 No faculty member, member of a grievance committee, administrator, or witness shall suffer loss of compensation for the time spent in any step of this procedure.
-The decision and relevant records shall be forwarded to and retained in the files of the Provost for a minimum of three years.
-No employee filing a grievance, serving on a grievance committee, or appearing as a witness in any grievance proceeding shall thereafter be discriminated against or suffer any employment disadvantage by reason of participation in grievance matters pursuant to this procedure.
+The decision and relevant records shall be forwarded to and retained in the files of the Provost indefinitly.
+No faculty member filing a grievance, serving on a grievance committee, or appearing as a witness in any grievance proceeding shall thereafter be reataliated against or suffer any employment disadvantage by reason of participation in grievance matters pursuant to this procedure.

-Faculty Grievance Panel

-See “Faculty Senate Committees” in Section Three for a description of the Faculty Grievance Panel.
+Spring 2023

 August 20, 2001